 One of our many commitments to our customers includes our food selections.
 With care and expertise our food is mostly made from scratch with fresh, natural, and seasonal ingredients, with minimal additives, processing and pesticide use.
 Our dedication to wellness, including personal and environmental, includes offering a large variety of healthy and sustainable food choices.
 The following are some of the daily offerings the dining commons offer all year long.

-Current Sustainable Purchases
+A. Current Sustainable Purchases

 All dining commons offer Certified Organic Milk from Straus Family Farm.